ipfabric/docs/docs/IP_Fabric_Settings/advanced/SSH_telnet.md

 !!! info

-    Custom SSH/Telnet ports settings enable the discovery process to use different than standard ports for connecting.
+    Custom SSH/Telnet ports settings enable the discovery process to use different ports for connecting.
 The standard for SSH is port 22 and 23 for Telnet.

 In the following example we configure the discovery process to use port `8080` for SSH connections to `192.168.168.10`: